The Beatles Tapes from the David Wigg Interviews

 The Beatles Tapes from the David Wigg Interviews is an audio album of interviews with each of the four members of the Beatles: John Lennon (with his second wife, Yoko Ono), Paul McCartney, George Harrison and Ringo Starr.
-British journalist David Wigg interviewed the individual Beatles at various points from December 1968 or January 1969 to December 1973, and excerpts from some of these recordings constitute the album's spoken words.
+British journalist David Wigg interviewed the Beatles individually at various points from December 1968 or January 1969 to December 1973, and excerpts from some of these recordings constitute the album's spoken words.
 Although he was a columnist ("Young London") for the London newspaper The Evening News, most of the interviews were recorded for the BBC Radio 1 series Scene and Heard.
 Interspersed among the interview excerpts are instrumental performances of Beatles songs played by other musicians.
 The Beatles tried to prevent the album's publication, but it was released in the United Kingdom on 30 July 1976 under the Polydor label (catalogue number 2683 068) and in the United States in 1978.
+Both George and Ringo did attempt to sue the Recording label, however, both of them lost the case because the interviews were done on public radio on the BBC.